microsoft/typespec/docs/extending-typespec/codefixes.md

 ## Define a code fix

 A code fix can be defined using the `defineCodeFix` function which is just here to help with typing.
-It doesn't needs to be declared separately from being reported but doing so allows you to test it.
+It doesn't need to be declared separately from being reported but doing so allows you to test it.

 A codefix takes 3 arguments: